arcticobservatory/co2_ou_server/README.md

 ### Installation

 The code can be installed anywhere and run from its own directory.
-It does need access to the Python Flask library.
+However, it does need access to the Python Flask library.

 ### Virtualenv setup